shakacode/react_on_rails/docs/guides/file-system-based-automated-bundle-generation.md

 ```

 ### Update `.gitignore` file
-React on Rails, per the settings in your `config/webpacker.yml`, automatically generates pack files for components to be registered in the `packs/generated` directory.
-To avoid committing generated files into the version control system, Please update `.gitignore` to have
+React on Rails automatically generates pack files for components to be registered in the `packs/generated` directory.
+To avoid committing generated files into the version control system, please update `.gitignore` to have

 ```gitignore
 ### Generated React on Rails packs